I have more angst about parenting my young adult kids than any Christian mom should be willing to admit.

 This has got to be why God only gives us our daily bread, our manna for today, because He wants us to have enough faith to trust Him with our tomorrow . . .

 “Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.”
 (Words of Jesus: Matthew 6:34)

-So, I don’t fault the parent mental health police – those gate keepers of other parent’s emotional well-being – for not bearing it all . . . for not telling me there would be battles over curfew, house chores and lost keys (I’m not getting that door again!); pleading over career choices and growing deeper in God; worry over the uncertainty of their future; and guilt over everything I apparently did wrong as a mom – or why else would they be this way?
+So, I don’t fault the parent mental health police – those gate keepers of other parent’s emotional well-being – for not bearing it all . . . for not telling me there would be battles over curfews, house chores and lost keys (I’m not getting up to get that door again!); pleading over career choices and growing deeper in God; worry over the uncertainty of their future; and guilt over everything I apparently did wrong as a mom – or why else would they be this way?